Asked in a letter from Ammon, ID.

 - Birds (it might sound silly but I’ve been fascinated by birds and the lives they lead for years now)

-Then I set myself to the task of figuring out how I could combine the passions I’ve cultivated and tell my story in a way that allows me to make a living.
+Next I set myself to the task of figuring out how I could combine these passions I’ve cultivated and tell my story in a way that allows me to make a living.
 I would lay in my prison bunk night after night, trying to formulate a plan that would make it possible to pull this off.

-I will start a coffee roasting business, and a percentage of the sales from the coffee will be donated to three specifically targeted areas: independent music and culture, support for birds and their habitat, and support for people locked up inside American prisons.
+I will start a coffee roasting business that incorporates music as well.
+Eventually a percentage of the sales from the coffee would be donated to three specifically targeted areas: independent music and culture, support for birds and their habitat, and support for people locked up inside American prisons.

 What remains is bringing people together, which I plan to accomplish by opening a brick and mortar coffee shop within my community.
-The name of the business will be Felon’s Coffee.
-This will create the perfect opportunity to share my story across all aspects of the business.
+One idea of a name for the cafe could be Felon’s Cafe (coffee so good you’d think it’s illegal).
+This will create an opportunity to share my story across all aspects of the business.

-To sum it all up, I plan to combine the passions I’ve cultivated and tell my story by offering great coffee that supports great causes.
+To sum it all up, when I get out I plan to combine the passions I’ve cultivated and to tell my story by offering great coffee that supports great causes.
+I am excited to put in the work to make this dream a reality!